SaifSalah/saifsalah.github.io/_posts/2023-11-28-SeImpersonatePrivilege.md

 Using OpenThreadToken (not OpenProcessToken) because after impersonation, the token is on the thread.

-The two-call thing with GetTokenInformation is classic Windows,call once to see how much memory you need, call again to get the data.
+The two-call thing with GetTokenInformation is classic Windows: call once to see how much memory you need, call again to get the data.

 **SIDs you care about:**
 - S-1-5-18 = SYSTEM (jackpot)